sakshi-chaudhari/sakshi-chaudahri/README.md

 - 🌐 I'm currently learning Web development.
 - 🤝 I'm looking to collaborate with other web developers.
 - 🎯 2021 Goals: Dig and dig and dig into web dev.
-- 🥺 Help me with Data Structures.
+- 🥺 Need help with Data Structures.
 - 🎨 Fun fact: I love to sketch and paint.